Mk-CloudLeader/CloudMeet/Week5-Compute/Compute_notes.md

 aws-cli/2.10.0 Python/3.11.2 Linux/4.14.133-113.105.amzn2.x86_64 botocore/1.13

-- Secret Access Key – you will only see this once and if you lose it, you need to delete secret key ID & Secret access key and regenerate them.
+- Secret Access Key – you will only see this once, and if you lose it, you need to delete the secret key ID & Secret access key and regenerate them.
 You need to run aws configure again on your server.

 | CLI Example | https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html  |